-- You start by executing a query on a service for a specific time range, then filter results to get a subset of events, reconstruct or analyze an event, and repeat the process to reconstruct or analyze another event.
-Built-in profiles, meta groups, and column groups provide a good starting point.
-For example, you can choose the RSA Email Analysis profile to see only metadata that is useful when investigating email risks.
+- Start by executing a query on a service for a specific time range, filter results to get a subset of events, reconstruct or analyze an event, and repeat the process to reconstruct or analyze another event.
+Built-in query profiles, meta groups, and column groups provide a good starting point.
+For example, you can choose the RSA Email Analysis query profile to see only metadata that is useful when investigating email risks.

-- When you encounter an event that bears a closer look, you view the context around the event, and decide whether to create an incident or add the event to an incident.
-If you decide not to add the event to an incident, you run another query to gain further insight, which starts again at the beginning of the workflow.
+- When an event bears a closer look, view the context around the event, and decide whether to create an incident or add the event to an incident.
+If you decide not to add the event to an incident, you can run another query to gain further insight, which starts again at the beginning of the workflow.

-- If you find a file or event that potentially contains malware, you can do a Malware Analysis scan of the file or you can open Malware Analysis and start a scan of the service on which the event was seen.
+- If you find a file or event that potentially contains malware, do a Malware Analysis scan of the file or open Malware Analysis and start a scan of the service on which the event was seen.

 Focus on Respond View Incidents and Alerts

-An analyst who is working on an incident or an alert in Respond can open the incident in Investigate (Navigate view) to do a deeper analysis of the event or alert.
+An analyst who is working on an incident or an alert in Respond can open the incident in Investigate to do a deeper analysis of the event or alert.

 - The workflow to respond to an incident typically begins in the Respond view, where the analyst who is investigating an incident needs to gather intelligence about the incident in Investigate.
-You can hover over an underlined entity in an incident or alert, such as an IP address, and then select the action Pivot to Investigate > Navigate.
+Hover over an underlined entity in an incident or alert, such as an IP address, and select the action Pivot to Investigate > Navigate.
 The Navigate view opens and is filtered for the selected entity.
-After you launch an investigation from the Respond view, defined meta keys are queried and the captured packets, logs, and endpoint events are displayed in the Navigate view.
+Defined meta keys are queried and the captured packets, logs, and endpoint events are displayed in the Navigate view.

-- From the Incident Details view Indicators panel in Respond, you can open the Events view to get a better understanding of an indicator event.
+- From the Incident Details view Indicators panel in Respond, open the Events view to get a better understanding of an indicator event.

 NetWitness Investigate Views

-- You can download logs from the Text view, and export packets from the Packet view.
+- You can export different types of data.
+When viewing files, you can export files in a zip archive to your local file system.
+When viewing email reconstructions, you can download attachments.
+You can download logs from the text reconstruction, and export packets from the packet reconstruction.
 You can download multiple events from the Events list.

-This figure is an example of the Events view with a packet reconstruction open in the right panel.
-The Events list is visible in the left panel.
+This figure is an example of the Events view with a network event selected in the Events list, analyzed in the middle panel, and related metadata in the right panel.

 Legacy Events View

-The Legacy Events view was the original Events view (11.0 to 11.3.x.x).
-The Legacy Events is no longer needed in Version 11.4, and it is hidden unless the administrator enables it as described under "Configure Investigation Settings" in the System Configuration Guide.
+The Legacy Events view was the original user interface for analysts examining raw event data (11.0 to 11.3.x.x).
+The Legacy Events view is no longer needed in Version 11.4; it is hidden unless the administrator enables it as described under "Configure Investigation Settings" in the System Configuration Guide.
+When the Legacy Events view is enabled, both the Events view and the Legacy Events view are visible in the menu bar.
 The Legacy Events view provides a view of packet, log, and endpoint events in list form so that you can view events sequentially and reconstruct events safely.